pletzer/mint/README.md

  * Doxygen

-## How to build the python mintregrid module
+## How to build the python python-mint module

-The MINT python interface (mintregrid) requires VTK, netCDF and the tbb libraries to be installed.
+The MINT python interface (python-mint) requires VTK, netCDF and the tbb libraries to be installed.
 This is most easily done in a conda environment:
 ```
 conda create -n mintenv python=3.7